Registration Process for 2022-2023 Dance Season (Aug-June)

-- The studio accepts cash, check, EFT, debit, Visa, MasterCard, American Express, or Discover as forms of payment.
+The studio accepts cash, check, debit, Visa, MasterCard, American Express, or Discover as forms of payment.
+Autopay for Tuition/Fees/Merchandise is preferred.

-- Tuition is due the first class of each month.
+Tuition is due the first class of each month.
 If payment is received after the 10th of the month, there will be a late charge of $25.00.
-Automatic payments will be processed on the 5th of each month.
+Tuition autopay payments will be processed on the 5th of each month.

-- Pay the full year's tuition in August and receive June's tuition Free (you only pay for 10 months!!)
+Pay the full year's tuition in August or September and receive June's tuition Free (you only pay for 10 months!!)

 - There is a $25.00 fee for returned checks or declined charges.

 - An annual recital is held in June at the end of the dance year.
 Participation is encouraged but not required.
-There are 2 fees associated with recital, a costume fee and a Recital Performance fee.
+There are 2 fees associated with recital, a Costume fee and a Recital Production fee.
 More information about recital will follow in early fall.

 - It is the responsibility of the parent or adult student to be aware of all dance school activities such as Christmas Party Week, extra rehearsals, Recitals, etc. as well as dates the school is open or closed.
 The school will post all such notices on the bulletin board in the lobby as well as in monthly e-mail notices.

-- No food or drink (except water bottles) in the studios.
-Students who need to bring meals to the studio should eat in the lobby.
+- No food or drink (except water bottles) in the studio.

 - No street shoes in the studios.
 Please help keep our studio floors clean and free from damage; dancers should change into their dance shoes in the lobby.